kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 Quck start
 ==========

-This tutorial, shows how to create basic Hello World application where one person starts "Hello, world" request, another one approves it, and when approved the request sent out.
+This tutorial shows how to create basic Hello World application where one person starts "Hello, world" request, another one approves it, and when approved the request sent out.

-To follow the tutorial, you need to have python 3.4+ installed.
-To run viewflow with python 2.7, you need to have PRO licence.
+To follow the tutorial, you need to have Python 3.4+ installed.
+To run viewflow with Python 2.7, you need to have PRO license.

 Initial steps